Affiliate marketing can boost traffic to your ecommerce website, and you only pay for visits that result in sales

 "Costs vary, but most leading networks will charge a one-off set up fee of between £1,000 and £5,000, plus a monthly administration charge of around £300," says Whittington.

-However, it is essential to work out exactly what you want to achieve beforehand, particularly if you use a third party, and remember that your business must be attractive to potential affiliates.
+It is essential to work out exactly what you want to achieve beforehand, particularly if you use a third party.
+Your business must be attractive to potential affiliates.

 "To get results, you need to thoroughly understand your own business and your online marketing.
 Don't expect an agency to offer all the answers; they're simply a route to a bigger market," concludes Whittington.